jqhoogland/rationalia-starter/LW/Posts/Working yourself ragged is not a virtue.md

 chapter: Half monkey, half god
 synchedAt: '2022-08-30T08:16:32.717Z'
 ---

-# Working yourself ragged is not a virtue
+# Working Yourself Ragged is Not a Virtue